exercism/elixir/exercises/shared/.docs/tests.md

 * Elixir's test execution tool: https://hexdocs.pm/mix/Mix.Tasks.Test.html

-`ExUnit` and `mix` provides quite a few methods of grouping, tagging & executing tests and various methods of controlling test execution, all of which is detailed below.
+`ExUnit` and `mix` provides quite a few methods of grouping, tagging & executing tests and various methods of controlling test execution, much of which is summarized below.

-### Methods of running specific tests
+### Methods for running specific tests

 `mix` has a variety of methods of running specific and specific groups of tests.